I was 17 when I first decided to be a writer. Before that, I was an artist – or at least, I drew non-stop from the age of two on.

-I certainly had a great foundation for stories: I was an Air Force Brat until I was 16 ½ with plenty of real adventures that played out like the first-person novels I was fond of reading.
-In fact, I have an excellent memory for details – I can still tell you what I was wearing to dances or on dates over 40 years ago.
-Back then, I wanted my life to read like a book so I knew it would be important to remember the names and faces and all the little things.
-Being a military dependent afforded me plenty of writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 17.
-This gypsy life gave me the mettle to later attend college sight unseen and then move to Chicago after graduation.
-And whenever I was faced with a scary decision, my Air Force upbringing taught me to confront each challenging decision and ask two questions: what’s the worst that can happen?
+I certainly had a great foundation for stories: I was an Air Force Brat with plenty of real and unusual adventures that made great writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 18.
+This gypsy life gave me the mettle to later attend my college sight unseen and then move to Chicago after graduation.
+Whenever I was faced with a scary decision, my military upbringing taught me to confront each challenge by asking two simple questions: what’s the worst that can happen?
 The answer could be “no.” What’s the best?
 It could be “yes.”
-It’s the “yes” that has always kept me moving towards my dreams.
-In other words, “No guts, no glory.”
+It’s the “yes” that has always kept me moving towards my dreams by taking chances.

 The writing path is not for the fainthearted, although I didn’t know that when I was younger.
-The pay often sucks, mediocrity sometimes passes for superb, and the pickings can be thin.
-But some of the worst jobs I’ve had were actually beneficial to my writing, even if they seemed depressing at the time.
-Advertising to me was boring and insulted my grammar sensibilities but gave me a lifelong love for clever marketing campaigns.
+The pay often sucks, the competition can be fierce, and the pickings can be thin.
+But some of the worst jobs I’ve had were actually beneficial to my writing, even if they seemed depressing at the time: Advertising to me was boring and insulted my grammar sensibilities but gave me a lifelong love for clever marketing campaigns.
 Writing astrology copy in 200-word sections was mind numbing but taught me to make every word count.
-And writing slide and presentation scripts for a Humane Education public relations job at an animal shelter filled me with despair at the plight of homeless animals and the awakening realization that our society throws animals away like garbage.
-In fact, that job was the worst job of all – and affected my well being to the point where my doctor said to me, “I don’t know where you work, but you need to quit.
-It’s affecting your health.”
-Yet, in many ways, it was the best job I ever had.
-I gained knowledge about dogs and cats, animal welfare and over population, and gave me a passion for animals that continues to grow – ironic for someone who never had a pet until after high school due to our nomadic Air Force life.
+And writing slide and presentation scripts for a Humane Education public relations job at an animal shelter filled me with despair at the plight of homeless pets and the awakening realization that our society throws animals away like garbage.
+In fact, that job was the worst job of all – and affected my mental and physical well being to the point where my doctor said to me, “I don’t know where you work, but you need to quit.
+It’s attacking your health.”
+Yet, in many ways, it was the best job I have ever had.
+I gained knowledge about dogs and cats, animal welfare and over population, and it gave me a passion for animals that continues to grow – ironic for someone who never had a pet until after high school due to our nomadic Air Force life.

-I am also touching base with my neglected artistic side – working on my first paintings in 30 years, learning how to draw digitally on a tablet, and creating a comic strip.
+I am also touching base with my neglected artistic side – working on paintings and pen and ink, learning how to draw digitally on a tablet, designing unique rosary beads, and creating a comic strip.
 Life, it seems, really is a circle if you work at rediscovering the good parts from the past that you’ve discarded or forsaken in the busyness of living life.

 Still, writing is my first love and I look forward to my next challenging opportunity.
 Contact me if that’s you.